Celebrating communities helping their kea!

 - Fiordland Wapiti Foundation (FWF) – This annual sightings project captures information on kea presence and absence over 200,000 ha of Fiordland Wilderness.
 This is the biggest community sightings project which will provide long-term information on Fiordland kea for many years to come!
 Over 200 separate presence/absence sightings were returned by wapiti hunters during the March 2016 Bugle and this fantastic effort will be repeated again during the 2017 Bugle.
 The information from this project will be used to direct kea conservation initiatives in the local area and will also increase our knowledge of kea status and movements within hard to get to Wilderness areas.
 An interactive map with all the sightings data is available to view on the Fiordland Kea Sightings project page.
 Thanks to Paradise Valley Springs for initiating this partnership between the FWF and the KCT.

-- Coffee Cat – its fantastic to see small local businesses getting on board and encouraging their customers to support kea!
-The Fiordland Coffee Cat, operating along the Milford Rd at the Chasm and Homer Tunnel, has already sent in over $1600 during their first summer!
+- Coffee Cat – its fantastic to see small local businesses getting on board and encouraging their customers to support kea.
+The Fiordland Coffee Cat, operating along the Milford Rd at the Chasm and Homer Tunnel, raised $2,300 from customers loose change!

 Upper West Coast

-- Wilderness Gallery (Hokitika) – almost $100 has been raised through the shops kea donation box and funds will also be raised through sales of their beautiful kea art blocks!
+- Wilderness Gallery (Hokitika) – $754.50 has been raised through the shops kea donation box and the sale of their beautiful kea art blocks!
 Check them out.

 - Te Araroa Trail to Save Kea project – The Buller Tramping Club walked over 1,400 km of the Te Araroa Trail in March – May 2017 to raise funds for kea.
-Over $1,600 raised to date.
+Close to $2,500 was raised by these epic ladies!
+Visit their blog to see how their adventure unfolded!

 Golden Bay – Motueka and Nelson Lakes – Murchison